dice-group/PruneCEL/README.md

 Thankfully, the Ontolearn project provides [examples](https://github.com/dice-group/Ontolearn/tree/develop/examples) how to execute the related work approaches (CELOE, Drill, EvoLearner and NCES) on the benchmarking datasets.

-To run experiment I on PruneCEL, First, Load the knowledge graph using triple store, to download knowledge graphs:
+To run Experiment I on PruneCEL, we first have to load the knowledge base that we want to use into the triple store.
+The knowledge bases for Experiment I can be download as follows:
 ```shell
 wget https://files.dice-research.org/projects/Ontolearn/KGs.zip -O ./KGs.zip && unzip KGs.zip
 ```

-Second, run script in /**Script_F_C_M**, here is an example script:
+The file contains the three knowledge bases of the first experiment.
+The knowledge base that you want to use has to be loaded into a triple store.

+After that, the script in the `Script_F_C_M` directory can be used to execute PruneCEL.
+Within the script, you will see the following command:
 ```shell
 java -cp target/prune-cel-0.0.1-SNAPSHOT.jar org.dice_research.cel.PruneCEL_CLI \
 --sparqlUrl http://localhost:9020/sparql \